tripledio/tripledio.github.io/_posts/2024-03-27-maximizing-resource-efficiency.md

 Since resources are scares and expensive, we want to use them as much as possible.
 A machine on the factory floor that is not working is waste.
 So this must mean that people not being occupied 100% of the time is also waste?
-Conversations at the coffee machine, working with multiple people on the same problem... all a waste of time. <code>[Start sarcasm]If only people were like machines, we could get really efficient.
+Conversations at the coffee machine, working with multiple people on the same problem... all a waste of time. \[Start sarcasm\]If only people were like machines, we could get really efficient.
 We call them resources for a reason, right?
-The more output they generate, the better.[End sarcasm]</code>
+The more output they generate, the better.\[End sarcasm\]

 (Un)fortunately, people are not resources.
 But most people still consider it a worthwhile goal: to be busy, to aim for that max % of resource utilization.
 Working hard and earning your pay means being busy.
 The drive for max resource utilization, for being efficient, is held by management as well as by software engineers themselves.
 We all want to be productive, to feel like we are adding value.
 Getting "in the zone" with our headsets on seems like the best way to achieve this.
 Crank out that code!